Skip to content

 RMDs apply to Traditional IRAs, SEP IRAs, SIMPLE IRAs, 401(k)s, 403(b)s, and most other employer-sponsored plans.
 They do not apply to Roth IRAs during the original owner's lifetime, a distinction we cover in detail below.
 For a broader view of how tax-deferred retirement accounts work with precious metals, our Gold IRA tax rules overview covers contribution limits, deductions, and distribution taxation.

-The SECURE 2.0 Act, signed into law in December 2022, changed the RMD starting age.
+The SECURE 2.0 Act, signed into law in December 2022, changed the RMD starting age for you and most other savers.
 If you turned 72 after December 31, 2022, your RMDs now begin at age 73.
-For individuals born in 1960 or later, the starting age rises again to 75 beginning in 2033.
+If you were born in 1960 or later, your starting age rises again to 75 beginning in 2033.

 Your first RMD must be taken by April 1 of the year following the year you turn 73.
 Every subsequent RMD must be taken by December 31.
-There is a catch in year one: if you delay your first distribution to April 1, you will owe two RMDs in the same calendar year, your delayed first-year distribution and your regular second-year distribution.
+A catch applies in year one: if you delay your first distribution to April 1, you will owe two RMDs in the same calendar year, your delayed first-year distribution and your regular second-year distribution.
 Both count as taxable income in that year, which can push you into a higher tax bracket.

 Birth YearRMD Starting AgeFirst RMD Deadline